MichaelMKKelly/LocalDeck-Light-Switch-Mount/README.md

 ## Shout out to LocalBytes who made the LocalDeck

 They are a great company that makes excellent value products.
-They have had some issues but have resolved them and listened to feedback better than most companies 1000 times their size. if your in the market for some smart home stuff then check them out and see if they have something that fits your purpose.
+They have had some issues but have resolved them and listened to feedback better than most companies 1000 times their size. if you're in the market for some smart home stuff then check them out and see if they have something that fits your purpose.

 ## Further Reading